 Temporary Fixes to Reduce Secondhand Smoke in Your Unit

-For suggestions on how to completely eliminate secondhand smoke from your unit, see the Strategies for Renters page and the Smoked Out of Your Apartment fact sheet.
+For suggestions on how to completely eliminate secondhand smoke from your unit, see the Strategies for Renters page and the Enjoying Smoke-Free Air in Your Apartment brochure.

 - Pads and Seals.
 Smoke can travel through all kinds of spaces, including: around electrical outlets, power switches, baseboards, vents, and other small openings.
 Hardware stores often sell outlet seals and other ways to temporarily patch openings.
 You can also try blocking the openings with heavy padding.